HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/dx_performance_medium_cfg.md

 ### Overview of DX rendering sizing-performance tests

 This sizing work consisted of rendering scenarios of WCM, portlets, and DAM with a rendering setup enabled in AWS/Native-Kubernetes (Kubernetes installed directly in Amazon EC2 instances).
 A combination run was performed that rendered WCM content, DAM assets, and DX pages and portlets.
-The load distribution is WCM content (40%), DAM assets (30%), and DX pages and portlets (30%).
+The load distribution was WCM content (40%), DAM assets (30%), and DX pages and portlets (30%).
 All systems were pre-populated before performing the rendering tests.

-To achieve the 10000 concurrent users mark, an initial set of runs was done with a lower number of users on a multiple node setup with varying numbers of worker nodes.
+To achieve the 10,000 concurrent users mark, an initial set of runs was done with a lower number of users on a multiple node setup with varying numbers of worker nodes.
 The tests started with three worker nodes.
 The number of worker nodes and pods was increased as needed to achieve the desired load with an acceptable error rate (< 0.01%).
 After establishing the number of nodes, further steps were taken to optimize the limits on the available resources for each pod, as well as the ratios of key pods to each other.

-- The following section below provides details for the [WCM default test data - 200 pages](#wcm-default-test-data-200-pages), [DAM default test data - 25,000 assets](#dam-default-test-data-25000-assets), and [Pages and portlets default test data - 80 pages](#pages-and-portlets-default-test-data-80-pages).
+The following sections provide details for the [WCM default test data - 200 pages](#wcm-default-test-data-200-pages), [DAM default test data - 25,000 assets](#dam-default-test-data-25000-assets), and [Pages and portlets default test data - 80 pages](#pages-and-portlets-default-test-data-80-pages).

 #### WCM default test data - 200 pages